diegocasu/JEnoma/README.md

 # JEnoma

+Project for the Distributed Systems and Middleware Technologies course of the Master of Science in Computer Engineering, University of Pisa.

+The project consists in the design and implementation of a Java library for the distributed execution of genetic algorithms on a set of remote machines, exploiting Erlang to manage the cluster and the communication between nodes.

 ## Requirements
 - A cluster of N+1 machines, composed of N workers and 1 coordinator, where a machine cannot be a worker and a coordinator at the same time; clusters composed of machines with different operating systems